jaronimo/bp-node/README.md

   8. The <provider> extraction worker only pulls off a certain number of messages to enforce throttling and calls the extraction lambda with a system to process.
   9. The extraction lambda throttles the number of calls it makes to the provider, making several calls to extract system information.
   10. The extracted information is saved to S3.
-  11. The extracted event is emitted to SNS.
+  11. The extracted event is emitted to SNS.-->

 ## Information